Dzejkoo/News-weather-app/README.md

 # News - weather app ✌️

 -> Live: https://dzejkoo.github.io/News-weather-app/ (NewsApi in developer plan is no more working in production.
-If you wan't test this feature clone this repo to your desctop)
+If you want test this feature clone this repo to your desctop)

 Simple app that allows you to check weather and news from the world.
 Here I try to learn how to work with fetch API and use OOP JS.
 My own layout design.

 ## Technologies: